ikding/python_code_quality_for_ds/slideshow.md

 ---
 ### What you should do instead

-* For anything other htan small-scale debugging, put things like file names in a configuration module
+* For anything other than small-scale debugging, put things like file names in a configuration module
 * Use `os.path` or `pathlib` to determine absolute paths (bonus: this also takes care of platform interoperability)

 ```python